Öja, Gotland: Geography

 Öja is situated partly on the narrow southern isthmus that connects the Storsudret peninsula to Gotland and partly on the peninsula itself.
-The medieval Öja Church is located in the socken.
+The medieval Öja Church, part of the Evangelical-Lutheran Church of Sweden, is located in the socken.
 The locality Burgsvik is in the west part of Öja.
 As of 2019, Öja Church belongs to Hoburg parish in Sudrets pastorat, along with the churches in Hamra, Vamlingbo, Sundre and Fide.

 One of the asteroids in the asteroid belt, 10123 Fideöja, is named after this place and the neighboring Fide socken.

 Öjamadonnan

 Öja is mostly known for the 1.5 m, 13th century, wooden sculpture Öjamadonnan ("The Öja Madonna"), a Stabat Mater representation of the Virgin Mary.
 The Catholic statue was removed from the Öja Church during the Swedish Reformation and stowed away in a woodshed.
 It was later retrieved by Gotland Museum, renovated in 1948 and it is now displayed in the museum.
-A replica of the statue for Öja Church, was later made by sculptor Bertil Nyström.
+A replica of the statue for the Evangelical-Lutheran Öja Church, was later made by sculptor Bertil Nyström.
 The sculpture has been chosen as one of the Treasured Objects in Sweden.